Amos Kent

 Amos Kent (January 3, 1902 - August 25, 1986) was a college football player and lumber salesman.

-Early years
+Early life

 Amos Kent was born on January 3, 1902, in Kentwood, Louisiana, to Walter Campbell Kent and Katherine Esther Varnado.
 His great-grandfather and namesake Amos Kent founded the town of Kentwood in 1850.
 The older Amos came originally from Chester, New Hampshire.

 Sewanee

 Amos Kent was a prominent center and guard for the Sewanee Tigers of Sewanee:The University of the South.
 At Sewanee Kent was a member of Sigma Alpha Epsilon.